infinum/qa-handbook/Basics/Testing in general.md

 ## Types of testing

-It is hard to enumerate all ways in which you can test software.

-What is a test anyway?
-One way to look at it is that a test is anything you do with software that will give you insight into how it behaves under certain conditions.
-But we could debate that until we're in a drunken stupor.
-Have a look at [Michael Bolton's opinion on the topic](http://www.developsense.com/blog/2014/10/testing-is/) as well.
+Enumerating all possible software testing methods is challenging.

+Defining a test can be nuanced.
+One perspective is that it's any interaction with software shedding light on its behavior under specific conditions.
+While this can spark endless debates, Michael Bolton's views on the topic are enlightening.

+Have a look at [Michael Bolton's opinion on the topic](http://www.developsense.com/blog/2014/10/testing-is/) here.

-Let's be a bit more pragmatic and look at one possible categorization of the types of test you can conduct.
+For a pragmatic approach, let's consider categorizing the various types of tests available.

-N.b., this categorization does not cover every single test type you can execute.
+Note that this categorization may not encompass every conceivable test type.

 ### According to approach: